pekkaneuvonen/Package-dependency-explorer/README.md

 * _choosing first more info and then clicking run anyway on Windows_

 The application was created with Electron, React and Typescript, Electron-builder was used for build and packaging.
 Many thanks goes to Yhirose for the original template https://github.com/yhirose/react-typescript-electron-sample-with-create-react-app-and-electron-builder.

+###### Subdirectories:
+- download-web-app: contains the front end of the heroku site for file download
+- download-web-backend: the heroku websites back end
+- electron-app: the actual Electron project files
+- visual assets: couple of icons